The best emergency flashlights

 Dos (and tips, recommendations)

-- Store the emergency kit in a dark, dry, and cool place
+- Store the emergency kit in a dark, dry, and cool place.

 - Discharge and recharge batteries in your emergency kit at least 1 time a year (it also helps to spot any bad batteries)

 - Get a flashlight with a beacon mode.
-This mode will blink once every few seconds and lasts long enough for a rescuer to locate your position
+This mode will blink once every few seconds and lasts long enough for a rescuer to locate your position.

-Great emergency flashlights for at home
+Great LED flashlights for emergencies

 I will choose a few flashlights that we reviewed and performed really well and are multi-functional.
 They are also great to have in your car.
 But the ones mentioned for your car have a few extra options.